Prince William of Gloucester Barracks

 Prince William of Gloucester Barracks is a British Army installation in Grantham in Lincolnshire.
-It is set to close in 2028.

 History

 The barracks were established on the site of the former RAF Spitalgate airbase in October 1976, as the new Central Volunteer Headquarters for the Royal Corps of Transport.
 The barracks were formally named after Prince William of Gloucester at a ceremony held in March 1977, led by Princess Alice, Duchess of Gloucester.
 The Central Volunteer Headquarters were renamed the Royal Corps of Transport Territorial Army Depot and Training Centre in 1979.
 The facility provided centralised training for all volunteer members of the Royal Corps of Transport.
 In 1982, the first holder of the new post of Commander Royal Corps of Transport Territorial Army ('Commander RCT TA') moved into the barracks.
 In the 1980s, the barracks also served as home to 54th Infantry Brigade.

 The barracks remain home to the Army Training Regiment (Grantham), which provides phase one training to Army Reserve recruits.